 Having been blessed with the opportunity to actually drive a big truck (Werner Enterprises) you might wonder why it has taken me until 2019 to get my hands on this game.
 I remember playing or trying to play a game called 18 wheels of steel sometime between 2000 and 2011.
 Perhaps it was the weak visuals or keyboard controls that caused me to lose interest but whatever it was when American Truck Sim game around I didn’t give it much of a look.
 Around it’s release I tried the demo and didn’t care much for it either, until now.
 What has changed?
 I don’t really know since I haven’t followed the game’s development up until lately.

-Today the game features California, Nevada, Arizona with Oregon and New Mexico as DLC (Downloadable Content Expansions to the base game).
-Washington State is next in line to be released sometime this year!
+Today the game (Version 1.35) features California, Nevada, Arizona with Oregon and New Mexico as DLC (Downloadable Content Expansions to the base game).
+Washington State is next in line to be released sometime this year is now released!